 Chambara is an arena deathmatch game with a quirky visual design (we’ll get to that later).
-It’s available on Playstation 4 at $9.99 and is coming soon to Xbox One.
+It’s available on Playstation 4, PC and is coming soon to Xbox One.
 Chambara is a local multiplayer game, so you’re going to need to play split screen.
 Also, you can only play with either two or four players.

 You both play as birds (Dove and Raven) with the aim being to hit the other player.
 Get hit five times and you’re done.
 The gameplay is fun and enjoyable, but it can take a bit of time to pick it up.
 There’s a tutorial at the start of the game, which teaches you the basic controls and gives you a task to try and help you learn a few tactics for spotting players.
 I suggest you take it in turns practicing, as I also tried the tutorial in split screen and it just stopped working halfway through every time, but if you try it one at a time it’s fine.